Ecommerce vs Affiliate Marketing: Your Guide to Success (2023)

 Local Lead Gen – An Alternative Online Business Opportunity

 The digital realm is teeming with business opportunities, one of which stands out due to its profitability and lower competition – local lead generation (local lead gen).
-This model focuses on attracting potential customers for businesses in specific locales.

 Lead generation, at the heart of it all, serves as a bridge between consumers searching for services or products within their vicinity and the local businesses that offer these solutions.